Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 This displays the PHP configuration information similar to `phpinfo()`.

+### Invalidated Archives

+Lists invalidated archive entries from the database.
+This helps you see which archives have been invalidated and need to be re-processed by the archiver.
+Access it via:
+Administration → Extra Tools → Invalidations.

+Shows the archive name (or "All visits" for the default), period type, date, and when it was invalidated.

 #### Requirements

 Matomo needs a MySQL/MariaDB host, with a user setup that is allowed to drop